Moon Pix: Composition

 In a 2013 interview with Rob Hughes of The Daily Telegraph, Marshall again recounted the experience:

 About two days before Marshall's nightmare, she had received a call from a friend who had challenged her to record something new.
 "He was like, 'Dude, what are you doing?
 You're fucking up.
 You could be really doing something, and you're just not putting anything in the universe, you're just a loser,'" Marshall recalled, in a 2012 interview with Caroline McCloskey of The Fader.
 "I was so pissed off."
 After the nightmare, Marshall went to New York City unsuccessfully seeking help, which included talking to priests.
 The afternoon that Marshall returned from New York, she received a call that her friend had died.
 Later that night, she heard that another friend of hers had died the same day.
 "So that's when I woke up," Marshall recalled.
 "I was like, you know what?
 What am I doing?"
 With the cassette of the songs recorded the night of her episode still in her possession, Marshall decided to fax Turner and White, whose band the Dirty Three she had played shows with, and asked if they wanted to record.
 She asked her record label, Matador, for money to travel to Australia, and spent three months there "hanging out and having a great time" until being told by White that Turner would be leaving Australia in two days, at which point they entered the studio to record the album.

 "Stepping into Australia was stepping into something more positive and triumphant as a young woman," Marshall explained in a 2018 Guardian article.
 "I was, on purpose, choosing a path out of solitude.
 I found joy I had never felt; some part of the freedom I got there."

 According to Marshall, some of Moon Pix was also inspired by two months she spent alone in South Africa, Mozambique and Tanzania, an experience that she said "dented" her.
 "Cross Bones Style" was written about two children she met in Africa who slept in trees at night after their parents were killed.

-The song "Colors and the Kids" was written in the studio, and the lyric "Yellow hair, you are such a funny bear" refers to several people, including Marshall's nephew, a former bandmate, and American singer/ songwriter Will Oldham, whom Marshall drank with in Australia, and who she says reminded her of the South.
+The song "Colors and the Kids" was written in the studio, and the lyric "Yellow hair, you are such a funny bear" refers to several people, including Marshall's nephew, a former bandmate, and American singer/songwriter Will Oldham, with whom Marshall drank in Australia, and who she says reminded her of the South.